-(c) Except as otherwise provided in these Rules, when a bill or resolution is rereferred to the Rules Committee under this Rule, all pending amendments and motions on the legislative measure shall also be referred to the Rules Committee.
-When the deadline for a legislative measure is changed under these Rules or an exception is made under this Rule, for purposes of this Rule, such change or exception shall also apply to all pending amendments and motions on the legislative measure.

-20. Reporting by Committees.
-Committees shall report to the House, and subcommittees shall report to their parent committees unless otherwise provided in these Rules.

-- 21. Notice. - (a) Except as otherwise provided in these Rules or unless this Rule is suspended or the Rules Committee by majority vote waives the notice requirement for a subject matter hearing of any committee, standing committees, special committees, committees created under Article X of these Rules, and subcommittees of those committees shall not consider or conduct a hearing with respect to a subject matter or a legislative measure absent notice first being given as follows:
+- 1 the bill has been passed but remains subject to further - 2 consideration pursuant to Rule 65. - 3 (c) Except as otherwise provided in these Rules, when a - 4 bill or resolution is re-referred to the Rules Committee under - 5 this Rule, all pending amendments and motions on the - 6 legislative measure shall also be referred to the Rules - 7 Committee.
+When the deadline for a legislative measure is - 8 changed under these Rules or an exception is made under this - 9 Rule, for purposes of this Rule, such change or exception - 10 shall also apply to all pending amendments and motions on the - 11 legislative measure. - 12 (Source: H.R.
+72, 102nd G.A.) - 13 (House Rule 20) - 14 20.
+Reporting by Committees.
+Committees shall report to - 15 the House, and subcommittees shall report to their parent - 16 committees unless otherwise provided in these Rules. - 17 (Source: H.R.
+72, 102nd G.A.) - 18 (House Rule 21) - 19 21.
+Notice. - 20 (a) Except as otherwise provided in these Rules or unless - 21 this Rule is suspended or the Rules Committee by majority vote - 22 waives the notice requirement for a subject matter hearing of - 23 any committee, standing committees, special committees, - 24 committees created under Article X of these Rules, and subcommittees of those committees shall not consider or conduct a hearing with respect to a subject matter or a legislative measure absent notice first being given as follows:

-(1) The Chairperson of the committee, or the Co-Chairperson from the majority caucus of a standing or special committee, shall, no later than 6 days before any proposed hearing, post a notice on the House bulletin board or the General Assembly website identifying each subject matter and each legislative measure that may be considered during that hearing.
+(1)Chairperson of the committee, Co-Chairperson from the majority caucus of a standing or special committee, shall, no later than 6 days before any proposed hearing, post a notice on the House bulletin board or the General Assembly website identifying each subject matter and each legislative measure that may be considered during that hearing.
 The notice shall contain the day, hour, and place of the hearing.
 The scheduled time for a hearing may be (i) changed to a later hour without requiring additional notice, or (ii) set to begin upon adjournment of the House.
 The location of a hearing may be changed at any time, provided notice is posted on the House bulletin board or the General Assembly website.
-Legislative measures and subject matters posted for hearing as provided in this item (1) may also be considered at any committee hearing re-convened following a recess of the committee for which notice was posted, but only if (i) the House has met or was scheduled to meet in regular, veto, or special session on each calendar day from the time of the original committee hearing to the re-convened committee hearing and (ii) notice is provided on the House bulletin board or the General Assembly website.
+Legislative measures and subject matters posted for hearing as provided in this item (1) may also considered at any committee hearing re-convened following a recess of the committee for which notice was posted, but only if (i) the House has met or was scheduled to meet in regular, veto, or special session on each calendar day from the time of the original committee hearing to the re-convened committee hearing and (ii) notice is provided on the House bulletin board or the General Assembly website.